 Using the Trace Configuration dialog of these adapters you should configure the following:

 ULINKpro and ULINKplus allow you to display interrupts and exceptions.
 In this dialog, enable Trace Events - EXCTRC: Exception Tracing to see the exception execution over time.

 ULINK2 and J-Link do not offer exception tracing due to limited SWO trace bandwidth.

-Open the window with the menu Debug - OS Support - Event Viewer.
+Open the window with Debug - OS Support - Event Viewer.

-Load... imports the tasks and task-switching history previously saved in a file (*.UVTSK).
+Load... imports the thread- and exception-switching history previously saved in a file (*.UVTSK).
 Data can be analyzed off-line.

-Save... stores the tasks and task-switching history in a file (*.UVTSK) for future analysis.
+Save... stores the thread- and exception-switching history in a file (*.UVTSK) for future analysis.